Abbreviated

-The Nature Conservancy, Albany, NY (2016-present)
+The Nature Conservancy, Albany, NY (January 2016-June 2023)

 Position: Water Resource Scientist

-Project: Water for Tomorrow (A framework for reforming the way water is managed in New York)
+Highlighted Project: Water for Tomorrow (A framework for reforming the way water is managed in New York)

 University of Massachusetts Amherst, Amherst MA